 - Turn your hobby into a moneymaker: Is there something you enjoy doing and that you're particularly good at?
 Perhaps you can start profiting off your favorite hobby.
 If you're the artsy sort, you can sell your wares on Etsy, or if you love to write, you can start writing guides for About.com.
 Check out these websites that will help turn your hobby into a profitable venture.

-- Side gigs: Taking on a second job might be too taxing, so make sure you'll be able to handle this.
+- Find side gigs: Taking on a second job might be too taxing, so make sure you'll be able to handle this.
 Try looking for freelance work in your field or even gigs like walking dogs, babysitting, tutoring, and renting out your place.